deltachat/securejoin/source/new.rst

   We note,
   that Bob, will have to sign the message containing the gossip fake keys.
-  In the following section
-  we introduce `history verification` which will detect such attacks after the fact.
-  Performing a history verification with Alice will inform Carol about the MITM key introduced by Bob.
-  Bob's signature serves as evidence that Bob gossiped the wrong key for Alice.

   Trusting all peers to verify keys also allows faster recovery